SAP-docs/btp-application-autoscaler/docs/cf-cli-plugin.md

 ```

 ### `cf detach-autoscaling-policy`
-Detach the scaling policy from an application, the policy will be **deleted** when detached.
+Detach the scaling policy from an application.
+The policy will be **deleted** when detached.
 ```shell
 cf detach-autoscaling-policy APP_NAME
 ```